Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Analysis of the MSFQ Policy

 Therefore, for all $j\ge k+1$, we have $C_j=\frac{\lambda_1}{k\mu_1}C_k$.
 When $\ell+2\le j\le k$, an arrival from state $j-1$ or $j$ will accrue one visit to state $j$ with different rates:

 Finally, we handle $C_{\ell+1}$ separately:

-To compute $\E[T_3^S]$, note that the response time of a small job that arrives during phase 3 depends only on the number of small jobs $n_1(t)$ when the small job arrives.
-A small job that sees $j$ jobs on arrival has expected response time $\frac{k+(j-k+1)^+}{k\mu_1}$.
-As a result, we can compute $E[T_3^S]$ by conditioning on $n_1(t)$ seen on arrival.
+To compute $\E[T_3^L]$, note that the response time of a light job that arrives during phase 3 depends only on the number of light jobs $n_1(t)$ when the light job arrives.
+A light job that sees $j$ jobs on arrival has expected response time $\frac{k+(j-k+1)^+}{k\mu_1}$.
+As a result, we can compute $E[T_3^L]$ by conditioning on $n_1(t)$ seen on arrival.
 By PASTA, this is simply the time-average distribution of the number of jobs seen during phase 3, which is given by the pre-absorption average of $C_i$.
 Specifically,

-\end{proof} We have now shown that to compute the $\E[T_i]$ terms and the $m_i$ terms in \eqref{eq:er} for each phase $i$, it suffices to compute the first and second moments of $\phase_i$ and $N_i$ for all phases $i$.
-To compute these first and second moments, it suffices in turn to compute the transforms of $\phase_i$ and $N_i$ for all $i$.
+\end{proof} We have shown that to compute the $\E[T_i]$ terms and the $m_i$ terms in \eqref{eq:er} for each phase $i$, it suffices to compute the first and second moments of $\phase_i$ and $N_i$.
+To compute the first and second moments, it suffices in turn to compute the transforms of $\phase_i$ and $N_i$ for all $i$.
 We tackle these transforms in the following section.